 Haijiang Wang, Southern University of Science and Technology, Shenzhen 518055, China

-Air-cooled open-cathode LTPEMFC (AO-LTPEMFC) have been developed as a new power source for UAV.
-However, the AO-LTPEMFC appears the lower cell performance than the liquid cooled fuel cell due to poor operating conditions and unsuitable gas diffusion layer (GDL).
-The single fuel cell was assembled to investigate the effect of the substrate layer and micro porous layer (MPL) with different polytetrafluoroethylene (PTFE) content, the thickness of GDL and the pulse width modulation (PWM) of the fan, as well as the cathode outlet surface temperature distribution on the single cell performance.
+Abstract: Air-cooled open-cathode LTPEMFC (AO-LTPEMFC) has been developed as a new power source for UAV.
+However, the AO-LTPEMFC appears the lower cell performance than the liquid-cooled fuel cell due to poor operating conditions and unsuitable gas diffusion layer (GDL).
+The single fuel cell was assembled to investigate the effect of the substrate layer and microporous layer (MPL) with different polytetrafluoroethylene (PTFE) content, the thickness of GDL and the pulse width modulation (PWM) of the fan, as well as the cathode outlet surface temperature distribution on the single-cell performance.
 The results showed that the performance of the cell with the GDL of appropriate PTFE content in the substrate layer and MPL could be optimized significantly.
 Furthermore, the reasons for the performance improvement were verified by the electrochemical impedance spectroscopy (EIS) and the dynamic voltage test.
-In addition, the thickness of the GDL also has a certain impact on the mass and heat transfer of the fuel cell, while the water management in GDL will be affected by PWM of fan, simultaneously.
-Combined with practice process, the optimum values of the substrate layer PTFE content, MPL layer PTFE content and thickness of GDL were identified to be 10%, 40% and 200um, respectively.
+In addition, the thickness of the GDL also has a certain impact on the mass and heat transfer of the fuel cell, while the water management in GDL will be affected by PWM of the fan, simultaneously.
+Combined with the practice process, the optimum values of the substrate layer PTFE content, MPL layer PTFE content, and thickness of GDL was identified to be 10%, 40%, and 200um, respectively.

 Keywords: Gas diffusion layer (GDL), MPL, Substrate layer, PTFE content, Thickness, Air-cooled open cathode LT- PEMFC

 (2) Lithium ion battery separators based on electrospun PVDF and copolymers of PVDF